DanielKami/Ambiguity-function-CUDA/README.md

 The code uses NVIDIA CUDA FFT as a static library from CUDA tolkit You have to install it first prior to ambiguity compilation.
 The tolkit is here https://developer.nvidia.com/cuda-toolkit

-This DLL library is used by Radar3 program which is also located in my depository
+Ambiguity DLL library is used by Radar3 program which is also located in my depository